templeman/pendletonpsych/README.md

 # Psychological Services of Pendleton, LLC #

-Official website of a small mental-health practice in Eastern Oregon.
+Website of a small mental-health practice in Eastern Oregon.
 Built on Codeigniter.

 ---